-Facebook Bug: A threat for email ids and birthday data of Instagram users
+Facebook Bug: A threat to email ids and birthday data of Instagram users

 One of the cybersecurity researchers discovered this Facebook bug that your personal information is accessible by just DM’ing the user.